 Phillip Citroën is an intellectual property partner in the Litigation department in the firm’s Washington, D.C. office.

 Mr. Citroën is a registered patent attorney practicing all aspects of patent-related work, including litigation before U.S. district courts and the U.S. International Trade Commission (ITC), post-grant proceedings before the Patent Trial and Appeal Board (PTAB) of the U.S. Patent and Trademark Office (USPTO), and appeals before the Federal Circuit.
-Mr. Citroën has represented petitioners and patent owners in dozens of post-grant proceedings, including inter partes review (IPR), post-grant review (PGR), and covered business method (CBM) review proceedings.
+Mr. Citroën has represented petitioners and patent owners in over 100 post-grant proceedings, including inter partes review (IPR) and post-grant review (PGR) proceedings.
 In many instances, Mr. Citroën’s involvement in these proceedings has been coupled with parallel district court or ITC litigation.

 Mr. Citroën’s litigation experience spans all stages of litigation, including fact and expert discovery, motion practice, claim construction, and trial.
 Mr. Citroen’s experience also includes oral argument before the Court of Appeals for the Federal Circuit.